tyknkd/flashcard-app/PAGE_TESTING.md

     * Navigation menu
     * User can toggle between front and back of flashcards
     * User can create/edit cards and change deck information of user-owned decks
-    * User can bulk upload cards from CSV file
     * This is the most challenging page

 * Parameters needed for the page

     * Logo
+    * Login status
     * Deck details for selected deck  (deck_id, title, description, category, owner, public status)

 * Data needed to render the page

+    * User ID if logged in
     * Deck details for selected deck  (deck_id, title, description, category, owner, public status)
     * Details for cards in deck (card_id, front, back, notes)